 - A vaccine will be administered after your payment has been confirmed.

-As for the question of whether you need to take the vaccine again, I don’t think you would have to.
+You would not need to take the vaccine again if you have done so before and it is still valid.
 When I went to get my second yellow card, I mentioned that I had already been vaccinated, so I wasn’t given another one.
 I just paid for the card.

 Countries that Require Yellow Fever Vaccination (and Cards) for Entry (2018)